 The same holds true for color variations – which some people like and others do not.

-If it is not properly dried or acclimated, it could dry out in your home, causing it to shrink, separate, and buckle.
+If it is not adequately dried or acclimated, it could dry out in your home, causing it to shrink, separate, or buckle.

 This can be avoided by acclimating your acacia and keeping proper levels of humidity in the home.